jsbots/AutoFish/README.md

 /script PickupInventoryItem(16);
 /script ReplaceEnchant();
 ```

-- If you want the bot to confirm rare Soulbound items, turn on "Loot all Uncommon and Rare items" option.
-If the item requires confirmation on looting, the bot will confirm it automatically. **This won't work with AutoLoot turned on**, so if you need such items always use **whitelist**.
 - You can turn off all the "sleeping" and random values to make the bot work 2-3 times faster.
 - If you use whitelist feature in different from English languages for the first time, wait until the bot downloads the data for your language.
 - Don't fish near other players, the bot might confuse their bobber for yours.